openhab/openhab-docs/developers/bindings/index.md

   .build();
 ```

-If things are created manually, the property or configuration parameter that would match the auto discovery representation property must be set.
+If Things are created manually, the property or configuration parameter that will match the auto discovery representation property must be set.
-In the case that a `property` will be used to match the representation property its value must be set in the thing handler's `initialize()` method:
+In the case that a `property` will be used to match the representation property its value must be set in the Thing handler's `initialize()` method:

 ```java
 updateProperty("uniqueId", uniquePropVal);
 ```

-Alternatively in the case that a `configuration parameter` will be used to match the auto discovery representation property it must be declared in `thing-types.xml` and in the thing handler’s `Configuration` class:
+Alternatively in the case that a `configuration parameter` will be used to match the auto discovery representation property it must be declared in `thing-types.xml` and in the Thing handler's `Configuration` class:

 ```java
 public class MyThingConfiguration {